Acknowledgement of Country

 Loading Events

-Join us for a day of Pasifika Makers Markets, mat-weaving workshops, and a Western Sydney Fashion Festival runway show featuring local designers and music acts.
+Join us for a day of Maketi Moana: Pasifika Makers Markets, WE’VE Mat-weaving workshops, and a Western Sydney Fashion Festival runway show featuring local designers and local music act, Yo Oo Ya .

-After a sold out event in 2022 at The Leo Kelly Blacktown Arts Centre, Western Sydney Fashion Festival (WSFF) is excited to return to Blacktown, celebrating the creativity, culture, and community of western Sydney.
+After a sold-out event in 2022 at Blacktown Arts, Western Sydney Fashion Festival (WSFF) is excited to return to Blacktown, celebrating the creativity, culture, and community of western Sydney.

 Event details: